 It's important to note, however, that not all interactions are created equal.
 Many eLearning programs make the mistake of focusing on only one type of interaction while ignoring the rest.
 To avoid this, it's essential to learn more about the three types of interaction: learner-content, learner-instructor, and learner-learner.
 By ensuring the right balance of all three types of interaction, you can create a truly effective eLearning course.

 Read more: Types of Interactive Content Proven to Boost Learner Engagement

 Practice makes perfect.
 Few say the same about theory.
 People learn things at an accelerated pace when they take action because action removes doubt.

 In eLearning, our focus, as instructional designers, should be generating solutions and promoting learners to take specific action.
 Establishing a definite challenge and citing relevant steps for each work task is critical to get the learner going.

 When you begin to create the eLearning course, make the problem-solving primary on your list.
 Make sure the action is crystal clear.
 Interactions and icons can space out content, so it’s all digestible and clear-cut.
 Consider what influences your learner in their journey.

 After detailing the expected actions, draw out the consequences (both positive and negative) of each step.
 At times, we are oblivious to why things are a certain way.
 Address that.
 This focus on the specific action against the problem will optimize the impact of your communications as its extremely directed to get the learner from A to B to C with the inclusion of WHY each is important.

-So again, when your team meets and asks “How do we make it better?” present these list of suggestions.
-They are time-tested tricks that allow for any course to reach their next level through simple changes and easy application.
+So again, when your team meets and asks “How do we make it better?” present this list of suggestions.
+They are time-tested tricks that allow for any course to reach its next level through simple changes and easy application.